scdenney/ba3_text_as_data/syllabus/syllabus.md

 👉 Tutorials (to watch before class) are available here: [Orange Data Mining Tutorials (YouTube Playlist)](https://www.youtube.com/playlist?list=PLmNPvQr9Tf-ZSDLwOzxpvY-HrE0yv-8Fy)

 ---
+## Assignments

+In addition to attending weekly sessions, students must complete **weekly assignments (“deliverables”)**.
+These are designed to reinforce the skills introduced in each tutorial and class exercise.

+* **Format:** Each deliverable consists of (i) one or more screenshots of your Orange workflow/output and (ii) a short written reflection (≈1 paragraph).
+* **Submission:** Deliverables must be committed to your GitHub repo in the appropriate weekly folder (e.g., `week01/`, `week02/`, etc.).
+* **Examples:**

+  * *Week 1:* Set up GitHub repo + README reflection on DH and thesis research.
+  * *Week 2:* Screenshot and reflection on text preprocessing (raw vs. cleaned text).
+  * Later weeks follow the same format: applying tutorials, documenting results, and reflecting on significance.

+👉 Weekly deliverables, together with attendance, account for **30% of your DH strand grade**, as outlined in the Assessment section below.

+---

 ## GitHub Repository Requirement
 See the ["how-to" guide](repo_how-to.md) (located in the syllabus folder) on how to get started with GitHub and repo management.